turbot/guardrails-docs/docs/getting-started/getting-started-gcp/send-alert-to-email/index.md

 ---
-title: Send an Alert to Email
+title: Send Email Alerts
-sidebar_label: Send an Alert to Email
+sidebar_label: Send Alerts
 ---

 # Send an Alert to Email

+In [the previous runbook](/guardrails/docs/runbooks/getting-started-gcp/create-calculated-exception) we saw notifications happening in the Guardrails console.
+Now let’s see how to receive those messages in  email.

 **Prerequisites**: